 Consistent with the Aircraft Operator's responsibility for complying with 14 CFR and the operating parameters of the Aircraft as set forth by the Aircraft manufacturer, Aircraft Operators are requested to use procedures which minimize the noise impact on surrounding areas.
-Aircraft Operators shall inform and instruct their passengers and/or Pilots in the responsible use of the Aircraft in support of the TTAD Tranquility Campaign.
+Aircraft Operators operating under 14 CFR Part 135 or Part 91K shall inform and instruct their passengers and/or Pilots in the responsible use of the Aircraft in support of the TTAD Tranquility Campaign.